Death Valley Trail

 Wildrose Peak

 Panoramic is one word to describe the views from this bald summit.
 Epic might be another.
 To the south are higher peaks in the Panamint Range — Rogers, Bennet, and Telescope.
 To the east are the long-stretching salt flats of Death Valley.
 To the north are the lower Panamint Mountains with their abandoned mining remnants.
-And to the west is a dramatic line of snowcapped mountains, the high peaks of the Sierra Nevadas.
+And to the west is a dramatic line of snowcapped mountains, the high peaks of the Sierra Nevada Mountains.

 Wildrose Peak